iamsajjad/config/README.md

-# settings
-My settings editers and other stuff
+# My configs and dotfiles